 Come on I hear you saying, he can’t be that bad, can he?

 If you think that, then in my opinion you haven’t been playing enough attention.
-Ted Cruz is the guy who convinced the House of Representatives to shut down the government two years ago.
+Ted Cruz is the guy who convinced the House of Representatives to shutdown the government in 2013.
 If he had gotten his way, the government would still be shut down, which means it probably would have collapsed and been replaced by some other system of government (that’s what happens when you create a power vacuum.
 Other systems emerge to take the previous one’s place) probably one not based on such arbitrary notions as representational democracy.

 Some of you would probably be fine with that.
 You people scare me.